NCAS-CMS/um-training/_sources/further-exercises-1.rst.txt

 * What is the current dump frequency?

-Set the dump frequency to 2 hours.  :guilabel:`Run` the model.
+Set the dump frequency to 6 hours.  :guilabel:`Run` the model.

 * How much time was spent in ``DUMPCTL``?

-Set the dump frequency to 1 day. :guilabel:`Run` the model.
+Set the dump frequency to 1 hour. :guilabel:`Run` the model.

 * What happened to the time spent in ``DUMPCTL``?